-The Federal Motor Carrier Safety Administration has responded to the rise in COVID-19 cases driven by the Delta variant by extending and expanding its emergency declaration.
-The updated emergency declaration now runs through Nov.
+UPDATED – The Federal Motor Carrier Safety Administration has responded to the COVID-19 variants and to supply chain challenges by extending its emergency declaration.
+The updated emergency declaration now runs through Feb.
+28, 2022.
+The prior emergency declaration expired on Nov.
 30, 2021.
-The prior emergency declaration expired on Aug.
-31.

-The categories of essential supplies is expanded under this emergency declaration to include:
+The categories of essential supplies is under this emergency declaration continue to include:

 - Livestock and livestock feed.